-- 1 In order to complement enhanced information provision to Audit & Supervisory Board Members for internal control purposes, the meetings of "Holdings Audit Liaison Committee" consisting of Audit & Supervisory Board Members and the Independent Auditor, "Auditors and Office of Corporate Auditors Liaison Committee" where Audit & Supervisory Board Members and the internal audit department discuss progress in audits and exchange information, and "Group Audit Liaison Committee" consisting of all Standing Audit & Supervisory Board Members of the Group are held (4 meetings, 10 meetings, and 3 meetings were held respectively during the current fiscal year). - 2 The Company assigns employees dedicatedly serving as an assistant to Audit & Supervisory Board Members to provide support for Audit & Supervisory Board Members in executing their duties.
+- In order to complement enhanced information provision to Audit & Supervisory Board Members for internal control purposes, the meetings of "Holdings Audit Liaison Committee" consisting of Audit & Supervisory Board Members and the Independent Auditor, "Audit & Supervisory Board Members and Internal Auditing Office Liaison Committee" where Audit & Supervisory Board Members and the internal audit department discuss progress in audits and exchange information, and "Group Audit Liaison Committee" consisting of all Standing Audit & Supervisory Board Members of the Group are held. - (2) The Company assigns employees dedicatedly serving as an assistant to Audit & Supervisory Board Members to provide support for Audit & Supervisory Board Members in executing their duties.